haganbt/DataSift-HTTP-POST-Receiver/readme.md

 ## Install

-  * Upload to web aserver - enable mod_reqwrite if required to use .htaccess
+  * Upload to a web server - enable mod_reqwrite if required to use .htaccess
   * Make sure /app/data and /app/logs are writable by the web server
   * REST endpoint is availble at "/" to POST requests